 Selwyn Ho, MB BS.
 Dr. Ho has served as our Chief Business Officer since January 2021 and previously as an adviser to our company since May 2019 in his capacity as Consultant and Managing Director of Artemis Catalyst Ltd., a U.K.-based management consulting firm.
 Dr. Ho has served in this role at Artemis Catalyst Ltd. since he founded the company in October 2017.
 In his capacity as a consultant, Dr. Ho has served as an advisor to several biopharmaceutical companies and private capital markets firms including: Boerhinger Ingelheim, from October 2020 to January 2021; Oculis S.A., from February 2020 to October 2020; New Rhein Healthcare Investors, from December 2019 to December 2020; Pharming NV, from February 2020 to April 2020; Argenx S.A., from May 2019 to November 2019; Dermira Inc., a biopharmaceutical company acquired by Eli Lilly in Jan 2020, from February 2019 to April 2019; UCB S.A., from October 2018 to March 2020; Kala Pharmaceuticals, from December 2017 to February 2018; and Oxular Ltd., from October 2017 to May 2019.
 Dr. Ho has been an Executive-In-Residence at New Rhein Healthcare Investors, a venture capital and growth stage fund manager focused on healthcare therapeutics and medical devices since July 2020.
 Prior to his consulting work, Dr. Ho held several leadership positions at biopharmaceutical companies.
-He was Vice President, Head of Market Access and Vice President, Head of Strategic Marketing, at Dermira Inc. from September 2016 to September 2017.
-Prior to this role, Dr. Ho served as Vice President, Head of International Markets, from March 2015 to September 2016, and Vice President, Global Missions Lead, Cimzia, from March 2013 to March 2015, at UCB S.A.
+He was Vice President, Head of Market Access and Vice President, Head of Strategic Marketing, at Dermira Inc. from September 2016, and Vice President, Global Missions Lead, Cimzia, from March 2013 to March 2015, at UCB S.A.
 Dr. Ho has been a qualified Medical Doctor since 1994.
 He obtained his Bachelor of Medicine and Bachelor of Surgery (MB BS) and his BSc in Pharmacology with Basic Medical Sciences from Imperial College of Science, Technology & Medicine, University of London.

 Eric Hall.
 Mr. Hall has served as our interim Chief Financial Officer since August 2020 through his capacity as a partner at FLG Partners, LLC, or FLG Partners, a Silicon Valley chief financial officer services firm.
 Mr. Hall has served as a partner at FLG Partners since 2004.
 In his capacity as a partner at FLG Partners, Mr. Hall has served as advisor to Erisyon, a medical device company, since May 2020.
-He served as advisor to Erisyon, a medical device company, since May 2020.
+He served as advisor of RTI, Inc. an IIoT software company, since July 2020.
 He served as advisor to the Managing Member at Foresite Labs, a venture capital life sciences incubator, from November 2019 to August 2020.
-He served as interim Chief Financial Officer at ALX Oncology Inc., a biotechnology company from October 2018 to December 2019, and at 4Info, Inc., an advertising company, from April 2018 to November 2019.
-He served as interim Chief Financial Officer at uBiome, Inc., or uBiome, a biotechnology company, from September 2018 to December 2018.
+He served as interim Chief Financial Officer at ALX Oncology Inc., a biotechnology company from October 2018 to December 2019, and at 41nfo, Inc., an advertising company, from April 2018 to November 2019.
+He served as interim Chief Financial Officer at uBiome, Inc., or uBiome, a biotechnology company, from April 2018 to December 2018.
 Prior to uBiome, Mr. Hall served as interim Chief Financial Officer at Lightning Bolt Solutions, Inc., a software company, from May 2018 to January 2019.
 He served as interim Chief Financial Officer at E2 Consulting Engineers, Inc., an engineering services company, from August 2017 to March 2018.
-Mr. Hall served as interim Chief Financial Officer at Singulex, Inc., a medical equipment company, from February 2016 to December 2017.
-He served as interim Chief Financial Officer at Singulex, Inc., a medical equipment company, from June 2015 to November 2015.
-Prior to Xambala, he served as interim Chief Financial Officer at Visionnaire Ventures, LLC, an investment firm, from March 2014 to August 2015.
-Mr. Hall has been a Chartered Financial Analyst charterholder since 1990.
+Mr. Hall served as interim Chief Financial Officer at Xambala Inc., or Xambala, a financial technology company, from June 2015 to November 2015.
+Prior to Xambala, he served as interim Chief Financial Analyst charterholder since 1990.
 Mr. Hall obtained an M.B.A. in Finance from Vanderbilt University and an A.B. in Economics from the University of California, Davis.